codemagic-ci-cd/codemagic-docs/content/knowledge-base/gradle-plugin-errors.md

 ## Troubleshooting Gradle Plugin Errors

-Android users experiencing issues resolving plugins because of the sunset of JCenter or Bintray.
+Android users experiencing issues resolving plugins because of the sunset of JCenter.

 On February 3 2021, JFrog, the company that maintains the JCenter, [announced that they will be shutting down Bintray and JCenter](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/).